jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Modified Section 1.06 3. to set best available line up instead of award everyone wins. - Suggested by Chris F
 * Added to Section 2.08 COVID-19 for the ability to sub in players if a game gets canceled - Suggested by Chris F
 * Updated Keg buyouts and punishments - Suggested by Jason W
+* Added a Gary Olympics section - Suggested by Jason W